-A year might seem like a very long time but rest assured, if you’ve done your homework, investing in a 12 month term deposit can work in your favour to maximise your wealth.
-A term deposit is where the interest rate is guaranteed not to change therefore your savings are secured, safe and grow over the year.
+A year might seem like a very long time but rest assured, if you've done your homework, investing in a 12 month term deposit can work in your favour to maximise your wealth.
+A term deposit is where the interest rate is guaranteed not to change therefore your savings grow over the year.
 If you have a long term savings goal perhaps for a house or an overseas holiday, a 12 month term deposit is a good way to achieve those financial ambitions.

-Features of a 12 month term deposit:
+The key features of a 12 month term deposit?

 Locking your savings away for a whole year may seem a little daunting, as a lot can happen in 12 months with the market and your personal financial situation.
 So take the time to consider the following features before taking the leap into the world of term deposits.